o-t-w/blog/src/content/blog/dark-mode.md

 ## A (possible) future: overriding `prefers-color-scheme` via JS

 We might get a way to override the `prefers-color-scheme` media query with JavaScript in the future.
-There's a [spec](https://drafts.csswg.org/mediaqueries-5/#script-control-user-prefs) but no browser has implemented it yet.
+There's a [spec](https://drafts.csswg.org/mediaqueries-5/#script-control-user-prefs), an [MDN entry](https://developer.mozilla.org/en-US/docs/Web/API/User_Preferences_API) and a prototype in Chrome Canary but the Safari team are [opposed to the idea](https://github.com/WebKit/standards-positions/issues/252).

 <!-- ## More than light/dark?